curieshicy/JRgui/README.md

 ## Citation:

-If you use this program and like it, please consider citing: <i>Chenyang Shi and Thomas B. Borchardt, "JRgui: A python program of Joback and Reid method", submitted</i>.
+If you use this program and like it, please consider citing: <i>Chenyang Shi and Thomas B. Borchardt, "JRgui: A python program of Joback and Reid method", <i>accepted to be published in ACS Omega</i>.